-Bond approach: Because of the lack of a deep and liquid market3 in Irish inflation linked assets it is recommended that high rated Non-Irish Euro HICP ex Tobacco Inflation Linked bonds are used as a benchmark.
-A market-implied, or break-even, inflation rate should be based on the differential between the yield on a nominal bond and that on an inflation-linked bond of matching duration.
+Bond approach: Because of the lack of a deep and liquid market in Irish inflation linked assets it is recommended that high rated Non-Irish Euro HICP ex Tobacco Inflation Linked bonds are used as a benchmark.
+A market-implied, or break-even, inflation rate should be based on the differential between the yield on a nominal bond and that on an inflation-linked bond of matching duration, using appropriate bootstrapping techniques where possible.
 It should be noted that the duration of inflation-linked bonds is typically longer than the duration of a nominal bond of the same maturity.
 It should also be noted that a market-implied inflation rate depends heavily on duration, so careful consideration should be given when deciding which reference bonds to use.